dr-jts/recipes/salad/salads.md

 * lemon juice OR Dijon mustard
 * pepper (to taste)

-1. Either: dice potatoes and cook briefly; or cook, cool and dice
+1. Either: dice potatoes and cook briefly; OR cook potatoes, cool, skin and dice
 2. Add vegetables (and bacon)
 3. Add dressing ingredients and mix

 ## Nugget Potato Salad with Chive and Bacon Ranch Dressing